 Applications start on 1st of January and run until 1st of June for the students who require visa to study in Belgium and 1st of July for EEA students and other students who don’t require visa.

 Howest does not have a student quota for admission of new students to their programme of choice.
 If a student meets the general requirements and is motivated, the admission is valid and will be successful.

 If you are in your final year of studies and expect to graduate in summer, you can start your application before that.
 During your application you will need to provide us with your current transcript of records from high school and an official document from your institution stating when you are expected to graduate and with what kind of diploma.
 After your documents (along with an English-language certificate) will be checked, you will be granted a ‘Provisional certificate of Acceptance’ with a link to Howest pre-registration form and instructions on how to fill it in.
-With this certificate, you can start you visa application, but you cannot yet finalize your registration at Howest University of Applied Sciences.
+With this certificate, you can start you visa application, but you cannot yet finalise your registration at Howest University of Applied Sciences.